 On August 3, 2022, the Company's board of managers unanimously approved the pursuit of a merger transaction involving the Company and Jack Creek Investment Corp ("JCIC"), a special purpose acquisition company ("SPAC") that would result in the Company being a wholly owned subsidiary of a new public entity (the "Business Combination").
 On August 3, 2022, the Company and JCIC entered into an agreement and plan of merger (the "Transaction Agreements") for the Business Combination.
 The Company is expected to receive approximately \$347,129 thousand in cash consideration from JCIC upon the closing of the Business Combination (the "Closing") based on JCIC's Trust Account as of September 30, 2022 per JCIC's Form 10-Q filed on November 4, 2022.
-The cash consideration expected to be received by the Company is estimated before giving effect to the payment of transaction costs incurred in connection with the Business Combination and assumes that no public stockholders of JCIC exercise their redemption rights with respect to their public shares of Class A ordinary shares for a pro rata share of the funds in the Trust Account of JCIC prior to the Closing.
-The Company will not receive any cash consideration upon the closing of the Business Combination if 100% of public stockholders of JCIC exercise their redemption rights with respect to their public shares of Class A ordinary shares for a pro rata share of the funds in the Trust Account of JCIC prior to the Closing.
+The cash consideration expected to be received by the Company is estimated before giving effect to the payment of transaction costs incurred in connection with the Business Combination and assumes that no public stockholders of JCIC exercise their redemption rights with respect to their public shares of Class A ordinary shares for a pro rata share of the funds in the Trust Account of JCIC exercise their redemption rights with respect to their public shares of Class A ordinary shares for a pro rata share of the funds in the Trust Account of JCIC exercise their redemption rights with respect to their public shares of Class A ordinary shares for a pro rata share of the funds in the Trust Account of JCIC prior to the Closing.